cj-hilder/ble-hr-tool/README.md

 4. Put your heart rate monitor into pairing/broadcasting mode (e.g. on a Polar watch, select a workout and tap the gear icon to enable "Share HR with other devices").
 5. Tap **Connect to HR monitor** and select your device from the browser popup.

+### Recommended Hardware

+Any BLE heart rate monitor that implements the standard Heart Rate Measurement characteristic will work for basic pacing.
+For the **RFB coherence score** and higher-resolution HR graphing, a device that exposes raw RR intervals is required.
+The **Polar H10** chest strap is strongly recommended — it is the most widely used research-grade consumer device for this purpose and reliably exposes RR data via the standard BLE characteristic without requiring a proprietary app or API.

 ### Common Bluetooth Troubleshooting

 Bluetooth LE can be finicky, especially on Android.
 If the app connects but freezes without showing your heart rate, your phone and watch are likely in a "half-paired" state.

 To fix this:
 1. Close the watch or HR monitor's companion app on your phone (e.g. Polar Flow).
 2. **Crucial step:** Go into your watch or HR monitor's own settings menu and delete/unpair your phone from there.
 3. Try connecting again.